 - Worth all the effort, trust me!

 For an easier apple cinnamon recipe without yeast, you’ll enjoy this apple cinnamon bread.
-And don’t forget to try my fresh and easy apple cake if you find yourself with a plethora of apples!Print
+And don’t forget to try my fresh and easy apple cake and apple cider French toast if you find yourself with a plethora of apples!Print

 This apple cinnamon babka features sweet apples and a thick cinnamon filling twisted inside a rich and buttery yeasted dough.
 See recipe notes for freezing and overnight instructions.